nmbr73/Shaderfuse/Shaders/ShaderOfTheWeek/RecursiveDonut.md

+# RecursiveDonut

+This Fuse is based on the Shadertoy '_[Recursive Donut](https://www.shadertoy.com/view/tls3WB)_' by [ShnitzelKiller](https://www.shadertoy.com/user/ShnitzelKiller).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [ShaderOfTheWeek](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 A fractal changing ring.
 This can be done automatically or manually.
 It is possible to create the texture of the floor or the ring.